 Basic command Command options Remote options

 scn=scn_value on login/password@host

-seqno=log_sequence number on login/password@host:portnumber]
+seqno= log_sequence number on login/password@host:portnumber]

 Component Description filename Required.
 The name of the configuration that you want to activate.
 Configuration names are case-sensitive.
 Example: sp_ctrl (sysA) > activate config sales threads=n (Valid for Oracle) Use this option to set the number of analysis threads that the activation process generates.
 This option overrides the default value set by the SP_OCF_THREAD_COUNT parameter.
 The range of valid values for n is 1 to 32, but it is recommended that you use no more than 5 threads because the benefits of using threads generally diminish beyond that point.
 SharePlex will not start more threads than the number of tables to be analyzed.
 When used, this option must appear after the required command arguments.
-Example: sp_ctrl(sysA) > activate config sales threads=3 nolock (Valid for Oracle) Use this option to activate without locking the tables being added to replication. scn=scn_value (Valid for Oracle) Use this option to activate the configuration to start replication at a specific SCN in the redo logs.
+Example: sp_ctrl (sysA) > activate config sales threads=3 nolock (Valid for Oracle) Use this option to activate without locking the tables being added to replication. scn=scn_value (Valid for Oracle) Use this option to activate the configuration to start replication at a specific SCN in the redo logs.
 Before activating the configuration, do the following: If there was a previously active configuration, run the ora cleansp utility on the source and all targets to restore the environment to a clean state.
-For more information, see Ora cleansp on page 478.
+For more information, see Ora cleansp on page 467.
 Use the show scn command to get the SCNs of the last transactions that were posted from all the Post processes (if using named queues).
 Use the lowest of those SCN values for activate config.
-Use the show scn command to get the SCNs of the last transactions that were posted from all the Post processes (if using named queues).
-Use the lowest of those SCN values for activate
+Do not use this option with the nolock option.
+Example:

 Component Description

 sp_ctrl> activate config myconfig scn=123456

 seqno=log_sequence_number (Valid for Oracle) Use this option to activate the configuration to start replication at a specific redo log sequence number.

 Do not use this option with the nolock option.

 If there was a previously active configuration, run the ora_cleansp utility on the source and all targets to restore the environment to a clean state.
-For more information, see Ora_cleansp on page 478.
+For more information, see Ora_cleansp on page 467.

 Example:

 activate config myconfig seqno=98765